Azure/iotedge-eflow/samples/networking/README.md

 ![Routing Output](./route-output.png)

 _Image above shows the route command output with two NIC's assigned (eth0 and eth1).
-The VM will create two different _Default_ destinations rules with different Metrics (priorities - the lower the metric, the higher the priority)._
+The VM will create two different _Default_ destinations rules with different Metrics (the lower the metric, the higher the priority)._

 ## Static Routes fix